Home » Blog » New contracts, investments and leaders – an overview of events in the maritime industry

 Source: Baltic Hub/Budimex

-The government is planning an amendment to the Act on the support of inland navigation, which is to increase the system's efficiency and stimulate investments in the modernization of the fleet.
-The changes include extension of preferential loans to units already purchased or modernized and increasing the scope of loan redemptions, associated with innovations
+The government plans to amend the Inland Navigation Support Act, which is intended to increase the system's efficiency and stimulate investment in fleet modernization.
+The changes include extending preferential loans to already purchased or modernized vessels and increasing the scope of loan write-offs linked to innovation

-ecological.
-The new regulations also provide for subsidies for schools educating specialists and changes in the functioning of the Inland Navigation Council.
-The project is expected to go to the Council of Ministers in the first quarter of 2026.
+The new regulations also provide subsidies for schools educating specialists and changes to the operation of the Inland Navigation Council.
+The bill is scheduled to be considered by the Council of Ministers in the first quarter of 2026.

 Read more